Sandbox-commission/Sandbox-commission/README.md

 ## 🧬 About Me

 I am employed in the field of bioinformatics and have a passion for the automation and enhancement of NGS (Multi-omics) operations and computer-aided drug discovery (CADD).
 I am interested in conducting research that can be replicated and will provide the scientific community with robust, scalable processes.
 I concentrate on the development of robust, scalable pipelines that facilitate the replication of research.
 I have worked with multi-omics data in oncology, cardiovascular illnesses, and neurodegenerative disorders.
 I have combined genomics, transcriptomics, and epigenomics to get therapeutically useful information.
-I've also contributed to riverine metagenomic research to investigate the ecology of microorganisms and their potential benefits to aquatic ecosystems.
+I've also contributed to riverine metagenomics research to investigate the ecology of microorganisms and their potential benefits to aquatic ecosystems.

 ---